 The Aeronautics Project consists of 6 sub-systems.
-Each sub-team is responsible with a different role in the aircraft design process.
+Each sub-system is responsible with a different role in the aircraft design and manufacturing process.

 Click on the photos for more info!